Elorm-t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 11 - There are 10 types of people in the world -- Those who understand binary, and those who don't: Script converts a number stored in an environment variable from base 2 to 10.

 Task 12 - Combination: Script prints a combination of two specified letter, each on new line except the combination oo.

+Task 13 - Floats: Script prints the value stored in an environment variable, formated to two decimal places.